Using Graphviz with SVG Output in PHP

 }

-Looking at the example above you will notice the use of the same regular expression replacement and process command calls found in the Pygments implementation.
-All that has been altered is the processing occurred on the outputted result and of course the command itself.
+Looking at the example above, you will notice the use of the same regular expression replacement and process command calls found in the Pygments implementation.
+All that has been altered is the processing that occurred on the outputted result and, of course, the command itself.
 Comments and unnecessary headers are removed from the resulting output, along with the inclusion of random ‘id’ element names (as multiple graphs may use the same names).
-The ‘max-height’ style replaces the defined width and height of the SVG element to fix an issue I found in maintaining height ratio when resizing the graph.
+The ‘max-height’ style replaces the defined width and height of the SVG element to fix an issue I found in maintaining the height ratio when resizing the graph.

 Examples